top of page

 Find your values, and they will guide your decision-making and increase your fulfillment.

 Values are what make up our own internal compass and represent our unique judgment of what is important in our life.
 They are not imposed by the outside world.
-They come from within us.
+They come from within us; often they are influenced by our life experiences, our elders, and our current circumstances.

 Your unique values drive your behavior, even if you’re not conscious of it.
 They determine how you react to adversity and what brings you joy.
 They can explain why that conversation you had at work bothers you so much that it keeps you up at night, but might not have the slightest impact on your colleague.
 Finally, your family life and personal relationships can be more fulfilling if you are able to live by your values.

 As a leadership coach, mother, friend and colleague, I have become a scholar of understanding what motivates me and crafting a life around my values.
-I'm certainly not perfect but I'm learning, and constantly iterating on this theme for myself and my coaching clients.
+I'm learning every day and constantly iterating on this theme for myself and my coaching clients.

 Forest Trees